lindstrom-j/mongo_objects/docs/source/sample.rst

 support nesting as many levels as you like and in any order.
 In this case, a :class:`MongoListProxy` is nested within a :class:`MongoDictProxy`.

-The :class:`MongoUserDict` method :meth:`id` builds IDs for nested proxies and the class method :meth:`load_proxy_by_id` loads nested proxies.
+The method :meth:`MongoUserDict.id` builds IDs for nested proxies and the class method :meth:`MongoUserDict.load_proxy_by_id` loads nested proxies.
 This functionality is used to implement :meth:`Event.loadBenefitById`.

 If you update the Front Row Seat feature added above, you'll see an example of a nested proxy ID in the URL, for example,